PalashCoder/initialPortfolio/Contribution.md

 ---
 The biggest plus point that you can make this website for hactoberfest and can also deploy your own portfolio changing the information. so, Best of luck...........</h1>
+<h4> So lets contrribute here and make your own portfolio visible to everyone.</h4>
 <br><br><br>

 ### `in same directory make s.css and the use this code:-` <br>